AidenDeveloper/projectmocha/README.md

 - Customizing Coffee (Finn)
 - Customer Seat Tracker (Ben)
 - Admin Panel (Testing orders, manually updating/ordering inventory, adding/removing products, etc.) (Aiden)

+# Contract
+- All work must be made through commits, I'm not accepting work through Docs/email/discord/etc.
+- When you make a commit, I will notify you if I accept it or reject it.
+- If it's accepted, I will give you the thumbs up to integrate it into main.py, or any other required modules.
+- If it's rejected, I will tell you what needs to be fixed, and I will accept it once the code is acceptable.
+- Please spend 'some' time at home working on your modules.
+- Everyone should have their own fork of the master branch.
+- Please do 'all' of your work within your fork, and only commit a merge once 'all' work is completed.
+- Workflow updates will be posted on the Trello page that will be linked through discord.

 ![rsz_1project_mocha_logo](https://user-images.githubusercontent.com/25315537/169150870-2b484ba8-da72-441d-ac18-94a2c281f052.png)